tirtharajdash/CS-F425_Deep-Learning/README.md

 References to the relevent study materials are provided in the lecture slides and in some cases, these are made available separately.
+Duration of each lecture is 50 min, which may get extended by 10-15 min.
+I am thankful to my students for tolerating this aspect of my teaching.
 The recoded videos of live lectures are accessible to the registered students only.
 The slides and videos may not be in sync in some cases; that is, any slide may span over multiple lecture slots.